Why COVID-19 will kill Inflight Entertainment Screens

 "Airline passengers expect up-to-the-minute information during their flight and COVID-19 hasn't changed this.
 The Inflighto moving-map offers passengers the ability to access highly-detailed moving maps with information including points of interest, live weather radar, flight data, live marine-tracking and live natural event tracking," said Chris Smyth.

-"However, unlike seat-back inflight entertainment touch screens which are touched by thousands of passengers in any given week, Inflighto allows passengers to access information and flight data in a safe and hygienic way, on their own mobile devices.
-This drastically reduces the chance of contracting COVID-19 and other transmissible viruses," he said.
+"Unlike seat-back inflight entertainment touch screens, which are touched by thousands of passengers every week, the Inflighto moving-map works on passengers' own mobile devices, allowing them to access information and flight data in a safe and hygienic way.
+This drastically reduces the chance of contracting COVID-19 and other transmissible viruses through communal screens," he said.

-In addition to the hygienic considerations, airlines have been removing seat-back entertainment screens for financial reasons.
-American Airlines recently began removing seat-back screens in their aircraft and installing inflight Wi-Fi technology instead.
+In addition to the hygienic considerations, airlines have already begun removing seat-back entertainment screens for financial reasons.
+Prior to the COVID-19 pandemic, American Airlines began removing seat-back screens in their aircraft and installing inflight Wi-Fi technology instead.
 This reduces the cost of installing and maintaining hundreds of expensive touch-screens on each aircraft in their fleet.

-"Airlines were already removing these screens to save costs before the global Coronavirus pandemic hit, but now that hygiene and passenger wellbeing is a bigger consideration in a COVID-19 environment, we will see airlines move more quickly to remove them," said Chris Smyth.
+"Airlines were already removing seat-back screens to save money before the global Coronavirus pandemic hit.
+But now hygiene and passenger wellbeing are much bigger considerations in the COVID-19 environment, we will see airlines move more quickly to remove them," Smyth concluded.